Followers

 Priest image found at

-Catal Huyuk
+Catal Hoyuk

 Iron Beads and Daggers

-Iron beads were a symbol of royal and priestly authority and these were worn by priests and warriors.
+Iron beads were a symbol of royal and priestly authority, and these were worn by priests and warriors.
 Naqada settlements have yielded decorated pottery, clay figurines and objects made of ivory and iron, as well as alien materials like lapis lazuli, indicating external trade.
 The civilization advanced due to irrigation, trade, political alliances along kinship lines, and the earliest writing.

-The ancient Egyptian word for meteroric iron - bja (metal from heaven), and they were metalworkers.
+The ancient Egyptian word for meteoric iron - bja (metal from heaven), and they were metalworkers.
 Beja corresponds to the Sanskrit word bija, meaning semen or seed.
 Meteoritic iron was used in the fabrication of iron beads in Nubia about 6000 years ago.
 These beads may have been perceived as seeds from heaven which brought divine power to the wearer.
 Meteoritic iron was used in the fabrication of crooks and flails, the symbols of the Egyptian and Kushite pharaohs.
 These symbols were believed to give the ruler powers from heaven.

 The ancient Egyptian rulers accessorized with meteorites.
 The material was associated with divine power.
 King Tut's dagger had a tip made of meteoritic iron.
 The dagger, found in 1925, had a gold sheath.